 Where Will Treatment Occur?

-The Integrated Feminine is located inside of In Tune Integrative Wellness in NE Portland.
-During this time of COVID-19, we continue to offer telehealth sessions virtually from the comfort of your own home.
+The Integrated Feminine is located inside of Wellness Suites in The Fair-Haired Dumbbell building in NE Portland.
+During this time of COVID-19, we also continue to offer telehealth sessions virtually from the comfort of your own home.

 Before Your First Appointment